geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 The Gardener entity indicates that it is representing a Vendor by setting the isVendor flag to true.
 If that flag is true, then the vendorName, vendorShortName, and vendorUrl fields must be non-null.

+The Vendors in a Chapter are crowd-sourced, which means any Chapter member can create a new Vendor.
+When a Vendor is created, they are given the country and postal code of the member who defined them.
+This is necessary so that their implicitly defined Garden and Plantings can have Chapter-appropriate ID strings.

 #### Cached values

 We want to provide information about Gardeners such as the crops and varieties that they are growing in the Index screens, and for performance reasons, we want to provide this information without having to retrieve all of the Planting instances associated with their gardens.
 To do this, we "cache" the cropIDs and varietyIDs associated with this gardener in this entity.